bl4ck720/gam.domain/README.txt

 # gam.domain
 --
-A script to assist with switching OAuth files for GAM when using miltiple Google Workspace instances.
+A script to assist with switching OAuth files for GAM when using multiple Google Workspace instances.
 --